sage-code/maj/basic.md

 * jo vidu tu un'foa!  = I seen you one time!
 * su vidu vu ni'foa!  = He never seen y'all!
 * tu vidu mi suv!     = You will see me often!
-* nu podo vidu zu!    = We can see them!
+* nu podo sh vidu zu! = We can see them!

 ## Imperative